Frequently Asked Questions (F.A.Q.s)

 | Go to Top of Page | Return to Index |

-How do I arrange for my DTAL driving lessons?
+How do I arrange for my DriveSafe driving lessons?

-When you receive your log book, you will be given a list of Registered DTAL Instructors from which to choose.
+When you pass the Theory 1 assessment, you will have access to an on-line list of Registered DriveSafe Instructors from which to choose.

-The choice is entirely yours and the list does not recommend one instructor over another, but your DTAL instructor MUST be one from the list.
+The choice is entirely yours and the list does not recommend one instructor over another, but please note that instructors NOT on the list cannot accept an e-voucher as part-payment for a lesson, and cannot sign off competencies.

-(Of course, you can also take lessons from family members or friends, in fact you should get as much driving practice between DTAL lessons as you can, but only Registered DTAL Instructors can sign a log book or take vouchers as payment.)
+(Of course, you can also take lessons from family members and/or friends and with any professional instructor, in fact you should get as much driving practice between DriveSafe lessons as you can - you may only use 1 e-voucher per 7-day period, to give you time to practice).

 • "Do you have an automatic or manual car?"